 Sucuri is known for its exceptional cybersecurity products and services, which are popular among web developers and online businesses.
 Among these offerings is Sucuri’s free WordPress security plugin, which gives you extensive control over your site and a comprehensive overview of its security-related aspects.

 All In One WP Security & Firewall is a free, popular, and versatile security plugin.
-This add-on boasts its wide range of features for its (lack of) price, which include malware and vulnerability scanning, a firewall, login protection, comment spam protection, user monitoring, database backups, and other ways to harden your website.
+This add-on boasts its wide range of features for its (lack of) price, which include malware and vulnerability scanning, login protection, comment spam protection, user monitoring, database backups, a firewall, and other ways to harden your website.

 All of this is tied together with an intuitive, innovative interface — the plugin presents its findings on a grading system, making it easy for a beginner site owner to understand and improve the safety of their website.